 The Authority is a participating employer in the New York State Health Insurance Program ("NYSHIP"), which is administered by the State as an agent multiple-employer defined benefit plan.

-Under the plan the Authority provides certain healthcare benefits for eligible retired employees and their dependents under a single-employer noncontributory healthcare plan.
+Under the plan, the Authority provides certain healthcare benefits for eligible retired employees and their dependents under a single-employer noncontributory healthcare plan.
 Article XI of the New York State Civil Service Law assigns the authority to NYSHIP to establish and amend the benefit provisions of the plan and to establish maximum obligations of the plan members to contribute to the plan.
 The Authority's Board is authorized to establish contribution rates for employees and retirees below those set by Civil Service Law.
 The Authority's plan states that employees and/or their dependents become eligible for these benefits at 55 years of age when the employee has 10 years of State service.
 In calculating the 10-year service requirement, all of the employee's service need not be with the Authority, but may be a composite of New York State service elsewhere, with a minimum of 3 years with the Authority.
 Employees with no prior State service must work a minimum of 10 years before they and their dependents are eligible for the retirement medical benefits.
 Eligible retirees hired on or after November 1, 2001, contribute 10% of the cost of single coverage and 25% of the cost of dependent coverage for health insurance benefits.
 The Authority covers 100% of the cost of single and dependent coverage for employees hired before November 1, 2001.
 A vestee is an Authority employee vested as a member of the retirement system administered by the State, has withdrawn from State service after meeting the Authority's minimum service requirement, but has not met the age requirement for continuing health insurance.
-As of October 31, 2019, 179 participants, including 126 employees and 53 retired and/or spouses of retired employees, were eligible to receive these benefits.
+As of October 31, 2020, 185 participants, including 131 employees and 54 retired and/or spouses of retired employees, were eligible to receive these benefits.

 NYSHIP does not issue a stand-alone financial report and NYSHIP's agent activities are included within the financial statements of the State.

-For the years ended October 31, 2019 and 2018 and in accordance with GASB Statement 75, updated actuarial valuations were completed for the valuation dates of November 1, 2018 and November 1, 2016, respectively.
-These are the dates as of which the actuarial valuations were performed.
-The measurement dates are October 31, 2018 and 2017, respectively.
-These are the dates as of which the OPEB liabilities were determined.
+For the years ended October 31, 2020 and 2019 and in accordance with GASB Statement 75, updated actuarial valuations were completed for the valuations dated November 1, 2018.
+This is the date as of which the actuarial valuations were performed.
+The measurement date is October 31, 2019.
+This is the date as of which the OPEB liabilities were determined.